IrynaLysechko/AutomationFramework/README.md

 Use `<mvn clean test>`with parameters -Dsuite=web or -Dsuite=mobile

 ### To generate report:
-Use `<allure serve target/allure-results>` to generate report and automatically open it.
+Use `<mvn allure:report>` to generate report in target/site/allure report dir